-Graduate program students must achieve and maintain a 2.0 cumulative GPA requirement to remain eligible for Federal Student Aid.
+Graduate program students must achieve and maintain a 2.0 cumulative GPA requirement to remain eligible for financial aid.
 Students may be expected to achieve and maintain a higher cumulative GPA (3.0 in most majors) to be considered eligible for continued enrollment in their academic program.
 Students who become ineligible for enrollment as a degree-seeking student also become ineligible for financial aid funding regardless of cumulative GPA.

 Quantitative Measures – Attempted/Earned Credits

 The quantitative measurement of SAP is monitored according to the following guidelines: